 We live at a time when the grip of demonic forces – thanks to the war criminals like Netanyahu and Trump – seems ever strong.
 With their deep connection with the military industrial complex, they want to bring about war through chaos, deception and lies while maintaining their python-like hold on the WMDs.
 Perhaps the IAEA should inspect Israel’s nuclear facilities.
 Would Israel allow such inspection of their own sites?

 Thanks to the currency manipulators and Trump’s threats, the Turkish Lira dropped by 40 percent since the beginning of the year.
-It did not matter that the Turkish government has only 28.5% debt as percentage of the GDP (compared to 236.4% for Japan and 82.3% for the USA, according to 2017 year-end ), and that the economy has been bullish for many years in a row with all the positive economic measures.
+It did not matter that the Turkish government has only 28.5% debt as percentage of the GDP (compared to 236.4% for Japan and 82.3% for the USA, according to 2017 year-end Bloomberg report), and that the economy has been bullish for many years in a row with all the positive economic measures.

 It is sad to see these days the obscene powers of the rich and powerful countries that could break the economy of any country by design despite all the fundamentals being at the right place.
 Any consumable product could be falsely declared as unhealthy to bring a country’s economy to its knees.
 Consider, e.g., the case of Malaysian palm oil, which is labelled as dangerous to health.
 Under the pretext of saving the habitat of animals, i.e., the jungles, even palm diesel is condemned.
-Forgotten there are the facts that 60% of Malaysian (compared to 30% forest coverage in the world) and that such boycott is depriving hundreds of thousands of people from jobs and a decent life.
+Forgotten there are the facts that 60% of Malaysian landscape is forest (compared to 30% forest coverage in the world) and that such boycott is depriving hundreds of thousands of people from jobs and a decent life.
 Malaysia has been practicing sustainable forestry management for more than a century, long before it became fashionable.